 With a total of 7 readily-available ingredients, you can easily get a delicious dinner on the table in around 20 minutes.
 Simply stir together mayonnaise, chopped parsley, lemon juice, capers, Worcestershire sauce and white pepper; then spoon atop a salmon fillet (or salmon steaks) and bake.
 That’s it!

-While the salmon is roasting, I steam broccoli or asparagus, cook up a packet of Seeds of Change Quinoa & Brown Rice (90 seconds in the microwave!), and in less than 30 minutes dinner is on the table.
+While the salmon is roasting, I roast or steam broccoli or asparagus, cook up a packet of Seeds of Change Quinoa & Brown Rice (90 seconds in the microwave!), and in less than 30 minutes dinner is on the table.
 You’ll find yourself wanting to make this salmon often, not just because it’s quick and easy, but because it’s moist, flavorful and super scrumptious!

 Pin it now to save for later –